ykat0/capital/README.md

 ```

 ## Usage
 Read the [documentation](https://capital.readthedocs.io/en/latest/).
-CAPITAL uses a single-cell analysis toolkit [Scanpy](https://scanpy.readthedocs.io/en/latest/index.html) in its implementation so that one can also use Scanpy's useful functions including preprocessing, plotting and datasets in the CAPITAL environment.
+CAPITAL uses a single-cell analysis toolkit [Scanpy](https://scanpy.readthedocs.io/en/latest/index.html) in its implementation so that one can also use Scanpy's useful functions including preprocessing, plotting, and datasets in the CAPITAL environment.

 ## Code Ocean
 We also provide a Code Ocean [compute capsule](https://codeocean.com/capsule/5673663/tree/v1) to reproduce our results.

 ## Reference
-Reiichi Sugihara, Yuki Kato, Tomoya Mori and Yukio Kawahara,
+Reiichi Sugihara, Yuki Kato, Tomoya Mori, and Yukio Kawahara,
 **Alignment of single-cell trajectory trees with CAPITAL**,
 *Nature Communications*, vol. 13, 5972, 2022. [[Link]](https://www.nature.com/articles/s41467-022-33681-3)